Discover Brisbane in a Cheap Car Hire - Save Time and Money

-Brisbane is Nestled halfway between two of the best beaches in the country - and perhaps the world.
-With the famous Gold Coast to the South and the pristine Sunshine Coast to the North you'll be eager to explore outside of the city limits so having access to your own rental car is a must.
+Exploring the Sunshine State has been this easy!You'd be hard pressed to find Brisbane's equal in terms of lifestyle and climate.
+It is, after all, located in the Sunshine State of Australia, Queensland.
+Brisbane is nestled halfway between two of the best beaches in the country - and perhaps the world.
+With the famous Gold Coast to the south and the pristine Sunshine Coast to the north you'll be eager to explore outside of the city limits so having access to your own rental car is a must.

 Just an hour's drive north-west of Brisbane you'll find yourself driving along gorgeous, winding mountain roads lined with gum trees and stretches of rain forest.
 This road is favoured by motorbike riders and people on weekend pleasure drives - and you might see the occasional brave hiker or jogger pushing themselves to the limit.
 Make no mistake, this is a steep climb at times.

 If you're keen to head north on your day trip then the Sunshine Coast and Noosa should be top of your list of priority destinations.
 The drive will prove picturesque as you discover the Glasshouse Mountains on your left as you pass by pineapple farms on your way to Noosa.
 The world heritage listed Fraser Island is also a must-do.
 It's natural beauty brings together gorgeous sands and rainforest.
 Swim in the ocean or take a dip in one of its freshwater lakes.